3rd Cavalry Regiment (United States): Afghanistan 2016–2017

-3rd CR was deployed to numerous locations in Afghanistan from the spring of 2016 to mid-February 2017.
+3d CR was deployed to numerous locations in Afghanistan from the spring of 2016 to mid-February 2017.
 Tasked with stabilization, training the ANA, and security in Paktia, Helmund province and JBAD. serving on missions known as "fly to advise" and assisting in the fight against the Taliban and ISISK.

 Operation Inherent Resolve 2018–2019

-In 2018 the Army reported 3rd Cavalry Regiment assumed the mission of 3rd Brigade Combat Team "Patriots," 10th Mountain Division in Iraq in support of CJTF-OIR.
-3rd Cavalry Regiment supported the operation by working and training with Iraqi Security Forces and coalition partners to defeat ISIS in designated areas of Iraq and Syria.
-Units from the 3rd Cavalry Regiment oversaw the security of remote firebases and tactical areas that conducted cross-border firers during the fight against remnants of ISIS.
+In 2018 the Army reported 3d Cavalry Regiment assumed the mission of 3rd Brigade Combat Team "Patriots," 10th Mountain Division in Iraq as part of Combined Joint Task Force – Operation Inherent Resolve (CJTF-OIR).
+The regiment worked and trained with Iraqi Security Forces and coalition partners to defeat ISIS in designated areas of Iraq and Syria.
+Units from the 3d Cavalry Regiment oversaw the security of remote firebases and tactical areas that conducted cross-border firers during the fight against remnants of ISIS.
 The Field Artillery Squadron fired over 5,000 rounds of 155mm ordinance during their deployment.

-In June 2019 Regimental Sergeant Major Adam Nash reported that 3rd Cavalry Regiment "had a squadron headquarters and some elements in Syria that were providing force protection and conducting some operations there."
+In June 2019 Regimental Sergeant Major Adam Nash reported that 3d Cavalry Regiment "had a squadron headquarters and some elements in Syria that were providing force protection and conducting some operations there."

 The unit did not report any casualties during the deployment.
 The unit did engage in combat operations in support of the operation as the unit did report that they had awarded Combat Infantryman's Badges and Combat Action Badges.

-Killing of Vanessa Guillen

-Vanessa Guillén was a 20-year-old U.S. Army soldier who was assigned to the 3rd Cavalry Regiment's engineer squadron, as a 91F, Small Arms and Artillery Repairer.
-Guillen was murdered on 22 April 2020, by another enlisted soldier assigned to the regiment's engineer squadron, Aaron David Robinson, age 20.
-Initially, Guillen was declared missing on 23 April 2020.
-Her disappearance quickly made national news as foul play was suspected.
-Guillen's remains were discovered on 30 June 2020 by contractors working on a construction project near Leon River several miles from Fort Hood.
-Aaron Robinson fatally shot himself on 1 July 2020 when law enforcement attempted to apprehend him in Killeen, Texas.
-Cecily Anne Aguilar, whom authorities said was Robinson's girlfriend, was alleged to have assisted Robinson in disposing of Guillén's body.
-On 2 July, she was charged with one federal count of conspiracy to tamper with evidence.